ebellocchia/telegram_periodic_msg_bot/README.md

 python bot_start.py --config another_conf.ini
 ```

-This allows you to manage different groups easily, each one with its own configuration file.
+This allows you to manage different bots easily, each one with its own configuration file.

 ### Code analysis